-In its framework, EPA defined principles and elements that every plan must follow but recognized that integrated plans should be appropriately sized to the municipality.
+In its framework, EPA defined principles and elements that every plan must follow but recognised that integrated plans should be appropriately sized to the municipality.
 The team tailored a community-driven approach that aligns with EPA’s framework and builds on the City’s previous planning efforts.
-With this approach, the team prioritized critical system needs based on anticipated environmental, social, and economic benefits, and scheduled them to allow for affordable implementation over the next 20 years.
+With this approach, the team prioritised critical system needs based on anticipated environmental, social, and economic benefits, and scheduled them to allow for affordable implementation over the next 20 years.
 A brief summary of the IMP approach is included below.

 Build the Vision

 The City hosted a two-day visioning workshop with City staff, leadership, and local government agency representatives to discuss existing and future challenges, goals and objectives of the IMP, and potential strategies to meet those goals.
 This process established the following vision for the IMP:

 The stormwater and wastewater Integrated Management Plan is a community-driven, affordable infrastructure plan that enhances human health and safety, water quality, economic vitality, and environmental resources by leveraging existing assets and implementing innovative solutions.

 Evaluate Existing System Performance

 The team evaluated surface water quality and wastewater and stormwater program data to develop a comprehensive understanding of existing conditions.
 This review identified important programmatic needs and data gaps that must be addressed to effectively meet long-term environmental and regulatory goals.
 In addition, the team conducted a comprehensive water quality assessment, characterised current conditions, and established water quality priorities.